 It’s recently opened and is the world’s largest food park.
 You’ll find 45 different restaurants there, and workshops and demos featuring pasta making, gelato, and all of the delicious Italian foods.

 Be sure to check their website to see if there are any fun events coming up while you’re there.

 If you’d rather stay in the main city center for dinner, head to Da Cesari for dinner.
 Here, you’ll find good wines, flavorful meats, and all the classic Bolognese dishes.

 Those are all my recs for Bologna Italy!
 We had so much fun visiting this city and eating our way through it.

 As always, if you have any other recs or have any questions, feel free to DM me on Insta @wtfab!

 Heading to Italy?
-Be sure to check out all my Italy guides here!
+Be sure to check out all my Bologna guides here!